 Young people engaged in scuffle involving knife

-MT, a youth, and his friend, were involved in a physical altercation with another pair of youths at a shopping centre.
+MT, a youth, and his friend, were involved in a physical altercation with another pair of youths at a suburban shopping centre.
 During the altercation, MT’s friend dropped an unknown item from his possession, allegedly a small flick knife.
 This resulted in an aggressive scuffle.
-Members of the public got up from their tables to avoid being injured.
+Members of the public got up from their tables to avoid injury.
 The incident lasted under a minute before a member of the public stepped in to break it up.

 Juvenile found not guilty of affray at Children’s Court